hbroek/reken/documentation/developer-guide/chapter-7.md

 # Chapter 7: Examples and Use Cases

-In this chapter, we'll explore various examples and use cases of Reken by implementing a sample employee directory.
+In this chapter, we'll explore various examples and use cases of Reken by implementing a sample employee directory application.
 These examples will help you understand how Reken can be applied to different scenarios and highlight its versatility in building dynamic web applications.

 ## 7.1 Building Dynamic Web Pages